jd28/rollnw/issues/smalls-module-ownership-and-profile-boundaries.md

 - move only the Item propsets, visual/property meaning, candidate enumeration, GFF mapping, effect policy, equip policy, and callbacks to `nwn1.item`;
 - move equip orchestration out of `core.creature` into the NWN profile;
-- load one canonical `BaseItemDefinition` batch in profile SmallS and publish only its `BaseItemInfo` values to native `core.item`; and
+- load canonical base-item resource facts once into native indexed arrays and expose only mechanical lookups to profile SmallS; and
 - keep rendering isolated behind resolved visual rows.

-Checked-in label-named SmallS definitions are the authoritative base-item source. `baseitems.2da` is a legacy offline import format, not a runtime input.
-The outer definition owns the sole ID; C++ does not know the rules schema.
+Resource-backed IDs, labels, models, icons, and slots are native facts.
+SmallS owns the gameplay rules that interpret those facts, including combat values, requirements, and valid gameplay choices.
+C++ does not know the gameplay rules schema.

-### Toolset Item Reference
+### Native Toolset Item Reference

 Files:

-- `tools/ui/scripts/toolset/item_editor.smalls`
+- `tools/client/appearance_catalog.*` and task-specific native editor state
 - `tools/client/ui/item_editor.rml`
 - `tools/client/ui/item_editor.rcss`
 - generic managed-list and command-host units

 Responsibilities:

-- move the default workflow to `toolset.nwn1.item_editor`;
-- keep item catalogs, filtering, sorting, labels, and workflow state in SmallS;
+- keep item catalogs, filtering, sorting, resource-derived labels, and workflow state in C++;
 - keep selector structure in RML and styling in RCSS;
 - reuse the existing owned managed-list host and bounded virtualization; and
 - route every structured native Item edit through typed core adapters and remove profile-specific edit kinds from generic client switches.

-The selected project toolset package may replace this entire workflow and its RML/RCSS while reusing the same profile operations and native `core.ui.v1`, `core.commands.v1`, and `core.rmlui` APIs.
+SmallS is consulted only for gameplay validity and interpretation.
+RML/RCSS may be restyled or rearranged while reusing the same native data model and typed editor operations.

 ## Implementation Map